-Did you know, Peterborough held the first ever provincial meet of the Canadian Wheelman's Association?
-The main event was held on July 1, 1898.
+Did you know, Peterborough held the first ever provincial meet of the Canadian Wheelman's Association on July 1, 1898.

 Twice perviously, Peterborough had fought and lost the right to organize races.
 In 1896, they went head-to-head with Quebec City to capture the C.W.A.’s national meet.
 During presentations, D.W.
 Dumble notes Peterbough has the fastest track and the best hotels in Ontario, adding “I am the police magistrate and I guarantee that you boys will not be dusturbed.”
 “Come and see the show place of the Dominion,” responds Quebec City Alderman Cook.
 “We have no police and will give you the best time you ever had.”
 Quebec’s capital wins the vote in convincing fashion.